 Responsible for proper daily operations of store and scheduling of store personnel.
 Supervise collection, processing, and pricing of donated goods at the store.

-Responsible for recruiting, selecting, training and evaluating personnel.
+Responsible for recruiting, selecting, training, and evaluating personnel.
 Complete and maintain necessary documentation.
-Submit paperwork and applications within acceptable time frame to HR.
+Submit paperwork within the acceptable time frame to HR.

+Uses HRIS software to input and approve time worked and manage attendance of employees.

 Utilize personal computer software to input starting and ending cash amounts and maintain accurate customer records.
 Maintain a secure facility.

-Work to establish good customer and community relationships; handle customer complaints when necessary.
+Develops relationships with customers and positions the store as a partner within the community, handling customer complaints when necessary.

-Report operations, personnel, mission services and safety statistics accurately within acceptable time frames to appropriate departments.
+Report operations, personnel, mission services, and safety statistics accurately within acceptable time frames to appropriate departments.

-Ensure compliance with policies and practices, CARF standards and security regulations.
+Ensure compliance with policies and practices, CARF standards, and security regulations.
 Ensure safe working conditions and practices of all store employees and participants, enforcing safety practices, procedures and policies.

-Responsible for maintaining a clean and attractive retail sales floor by effective merchandising of product.
+Responsible for maintaining a clean and attractive retail sales floor by effective merchandising of products.

 Oversee quality control and inventory.
-Supervise the transfer of store shipments to appropriate departments and assist in or review of stock rotation.
+Supervise the transfer of store shipments to appropriate departments and assist in or review stock rotation.

-Responsible for stocking and weekly inventory of all “new goods.”

-Build positive employee morale, be a Beyond Great Ambassador to maintain a work environment with low turnover and high morale.
+Build positive employee morale, to maintain a work environment with low turnover and high morale.

+Build and maintain strong eCommerce sales by partnering with the eCommerce team and providing regular training and updates to the store team.

+Ensure the store is adhering to the 10 “retail commitments”.

+Uses strong problem-solving skills to resolve logistical, personnel, or customer relations challenges.

+Regularly reviews agency-provided and self-generated store metrics to evaluate business and initiate change when necessary.

 Other duties as assigned.